-Charlie has lived in New Brunswick for nearly fifteen years, graduating from Rutgers University in 2009 with a degree in journalism and media studies.
+Charlie has lived in New Brunswick for fifteen years, graduating from Rutgers University in 2009 with a degree in journalism and media studies.

 Charlie lives on Suydam Street and has advocated for progressive policies at the state and local levels, working for organizations including Food & Water Watch and The Citizens Campaign.
 In college, he volunteered with the Institute for Domestic and International Affairs hosting Model United Nations and Model Congress for high school students, and he also served on the Board of Directors of the Rutgers University Student & Alumni Federal Credit Union.

 Since graduating from Rutgers, Charlie has started successful newspapers in New Brunswick (NewBrunswickToday.com) and Paterson (PatersonPress.com).
 He is currently the Editor of New Brunswick Today, a position he has held since 2011.